monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

    * 9600 Baud
    * Modbus RTU (not ASCII)
  * Use a data interval greater than 1 s for meters because the Modbus read takes a significant fraction of a second **per device**.
+ * Go to the Configuration tab and select |Pick_visa_modbus| to connect to the serial port that is used for modbus communication before configuring individual devices.
+This port will be used by all modbus devices.
+If no ports are available it means that no USB to serial converter is connected to your computer.
+If multiple ports are available you may need to use trial and error to figure out which port is the correct one.
+Select Exit to close the dialog.

 Connect an HF Scientific MicroTol turbidimeter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- #.
-Go to the Configuration tab and select |Select_Modbus|
- #.
-Select a serial port.
-If no ports are available it means that no USB to serial converer is connected to your computer.
-If multiple ports are available you may need to use trial and error to figure out which port is the correct one.
-Select Exit to close the dialog.
  #.
 Go to |config_edit_rules| on the Configuration tab.
  #.
 Add a set point for the data rate (the time interval that ProCoDA will request a turbidity update from the meter).
 1 second would be very fast, 60 s would be slow.|SetPoints_turbidimeter_datarate|
  #.
 Add a second set point for the Turbidimeter address |SetPoints_turbidimeter_address|